jazzcat/qdmr/doc/reveng/cotre/README.md

     ...                                                                                                                            |
    +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
  ```
+As usual, the first two bytes are fixed to `ff` and `83` followed by the address to write to.
+The remaining data of the request is the data to write.
+The length of the data is variable and request with up to 128 bytes has been observed.
+The packet format, however, allows for larger payloads.

 #### Response
-The radio does not respond to write requests directly with a packet but rather sends a XOff XOn control byte sequence, that is `13 11`.
+The radio does not respond to write requests directly with a packet but rather sends a XOff+XOn control byte sequence, that is `13 11`.
 As these two bytes are always observed within a single USB frame, I assume that the radio does not perform flow control with these chars but rather uses them to signal an write ACK.

-## Command sequences
+## Request sequences
+There are a lot of request sequences send before the actual codeplug read and write begins.
+Many of these requests appear to prepare the radio and obtain some memory addresses.

 ### Common init sequence
-The first command send is the `04` one.
-That is the CPS sends several (I've seen 2) `ff 04 03 00 00 00 01` commands to the radio until it responds with `ff 01 80`.
+The first request send is the `04` one.
+That is, the CPS sends several (I've seen 2) `ff 04 03 00 00 00 01` requests to the radio until it responds with `ff 01 80`.

-Then, the CPS bombards the radio with `ff 84 03 00 00 00 80` requests.
+Then, the CPS bombards the radio with `ff 84 03 00 00 00 80` commands.
 That is, I've seen 20 requests send to the radio.
 Please note that the radio never responds to these requests.
 So I believe that this request is send 20 time all the time.
-The meaning of this request is still unknown.
+The meaning of this request is still unknown, but likely prepares the radio for communication.

-Then the radio send several (I've seen 3) read requests from address `81c00270`.
+Then the CPS send several (I've seen 3) read requests from address `81c00270`.
 It is likely, that the read request is send until a response from the device is received.
 The radio responds with a memory address.
 I've seen `8200ad04` and I guess that this address is fixed for this radio and at least firmware version.
+This address is like some sort of memory location to control the internal state of the radio.
+In what follows, there are a lot of write requests to this memory location.

 Then, a sequence of command and write requests are send to the device.
 That is,